 • How much storage you need

-• How many bedrooms and bathrooms you need
+• How many bedrooms and bathrooms do you need

 • Whether or not you need a home office